pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 The `NavigationPath` data type is a type-erased list of data that is tuned specifically for `NavigationStack`s.
-It allows you to maximally decouple features in the stack since you can add any kind of data to a path:
+It allows you to maximally decouple features in the stack since you can add any kind of data to a path, as long as it is `Hashable`:

 ```swift
 var path = NavigationPath()